BinWang0213/HilbertSort/README.md

 python setup.py install
 ```

-With the `setup.py` file included in this example, the `pip install` command will
+The `python setup.py install` command will
-invoke CMake and build the pybind11 module as specified in `CMakeLists.txt`.
+invoke CMake and build the code as specified in `CMakeLists.txt`.

 ## Usage